Canonical Portfolios: Optimal Asset and Signal Combination

-This is pertinent to our case where we have multiple correlated assets and correlated signals that are mutually linked by a joint correlation objective.
-CCA allows us to express any portfolio returns derived from our framework in terms of its exposures to uncorrelated sources of returns by reweighting the original set of financial variables such that their correlation is maximally retained; we refer to these special weights as \textit{canonical portfolios}.\footnote{The idea of recasting the asset universe into their orthogonal components through PCA can be traced back to \cite{partovi2004principal} with further extensions and applications from \cite{meucci2009managing} and \cite{avellaneda2010statistical}, as well as from \cite{KozakNagelSantosh2018JF, kozak2020shrinking} in the context of risk pricing in a no near-arbitrage framework.
+This makes it particularly relevant to our case, where we have multiple correlated assets and signals that are mutually linked by a joint correlation objective.
+CCA allows us to express any portfolio returns derived from our framework in terms of their exposures to uncorrelated sources of returns, by reweighting the original set of managed portfolio returns while maximally retaining their correlation.
+We refer to these special weights as \textit{canonical portfolios} since they can be viewed as long or short positions across different assets and signals.\footnote{The idea of recasting the asset universe into their orthogonal components through PCA can be traced back to \cite{partovi2004principal} with further extensions and applications from \cite{meucci2009managing} and \cite{avellaneda2010statistical}, as well as from \cite{KozakNagelSantosh2018JF, kozak2020shrinking} in the context of risk pricing in a no near-arbitrage framework.
 Our work aims to broaden that horizon to \textit{two} sets of variables by also considering the signal as an important input in the analysis of their joint association with returns.}